McKim Building Background

-The McKim Building underwent a major restoration in the 1990s and early 2000s led by Shepley Bulfinch Richardson and Abbot Architects.
+The McKim Building underwent a major restoration in the 1990s and early 2000s led by Shepley Bulfinch.
 The multi-phase project restored nearly 85% of the building and included a planning phase for areas of the building’s third floor that have not yet been addressed.
 Learn more about the project phases.

 Points of Interest: